ruthvik-mt/Trackifi/README.md

 # Trackifi

-A full-stack Personal Finance Visualizer web app to help users track expenses and manage spending with visual insights.
+A full-stack web app to help users track expenses and manage spending with visual insights.

 ## Table of Contents